Dress Length Guide: How to Choose the Right Dress Length for the Right Occasion

 The Above-the-Knee Length Dress

-Occasion: Depending on the style and context, this length can be worn to casual outings, nights out, and even some social events like weddings.
+Occasion: Depending on the style, this length can be worn to casual outings, nights out, and even some social events like a semi-formal wedding.

 The Knee-Length Dress